Resonant spectral cascade in Womersley flow triggered by arterial geometry: Results

 \section{Results}

 The simulation was performed for a representative case with a Womersley number of $\mathrm{Wo}=10$.
 The initial conditions and spatially-modulated coefficients for this run are presented in Figure~\ref{fig:initial_setup}.
 The top panel shows the initial waveform, $a_1(\xi, 0)$, a composite of three harmonics resulting in an asymmetric profile with a dominant peak and a broader, shallower trough.
 The bottom panel displays the periodic functions for the dispersion coefficient, $\beta(\xi)$, and the damping coefficient, $\eta(\xi)$.
-Both coefficients vary in-phase with one another over two full geometric periods within the computational domain, establishing the spatially-dependent forcing of the system.
+BBoth coefficients vary in-phase with one another over two full geometric periods within the computational domain, illustrating the prescribed geometric modulation at the model level.
+In the numerical time integration, the spatial means $\bar{\beta}$ and $\bar{\eta}$ define the effective dispersive and dissipative parameters used in the linear propagator, so the plotted profiles represent the imposed geometric parameterization rather than a pointwise-varying operator during time stepping.

 The global dynamics of the system are summarized by the primary instability diagnostics in Figure~\ref{fig:diagnostics}.
 As shown in the top panel, the total wave energy, $I_2(\tau)$, decays by approximately two orders of magnitude over the simulation, indicating that the system is globally stable.
 The middle panel confirms this, showing that the instantaneous growth rate, $G(\tau)$, remains negative for all time; it undergoes large oscillations initially before settling to a quasi-steady negative value.
 In stark contrast, the bottom panel reveals a highly transient, nonlinear process: the spectral broadening ratio, $R(\tau)$, exhibits a sharp peak reaching a value greater than 20 within the first 40 time units.
 This demonstrates a rapid and significant transfer of energy to high wavenumbers that dramatically precedes the long-term energy decay.